 Frequently Asked Questions

-Question #1: How do you charge a lithium battery without a charger?
+Question #1: How do you charge a lithium-ion battery (li-ion) without a charger?

 Answer: By using pc and USB cables.
 These cables have a built-in charge wire.
-This wire supplies 5 volts from your computer along with a current of 100mA to 500mA.
+This wire supplies 5 volts from your computer and a current of 100mA to 500mA.
 So, you can cut up the cable and bring out the charge wire.
-Your battery will start charging once you connect it with the pc.
+Your battery will start charging once you connect it to the pc.

 Question #2: Can I charge an 18V battery with a 24V charger?